Defining Dentistry: What is a denture?

 The upside to dentures is they can restore your whole mouth, are affordable, are modifiable and require no surgery after initial extractions.
 The downside to dentures is the bite force is much lower than real teeth and they cause the jaw bone to resorb over time since the pressure of the teeth are now on the tissue and bone.

 The alternative to pressure on the bone is to place pressure on dental implants.
-If a patient wants more stability to his or her denture, they can have dental implants placed that act as anchors for their denture.
+If a patient wants more stability to his or her denture, they can have implants placed that act as anchors for their denture.
 With an implant-retained denture, dentists are seeing a huge change of quality of life for denture patients.

 I hope this helped you understand dentures a little more.